After days of darkness for many Northeast Ohioans, energy companies are still working to restore power to thousands of customers in Northeast Ohio.

 Across Northeast Ohio, Central Ohio and Western Pennsylvania, FirstEnergy said 668,000 customers were impacted by the outages.
-As of Sunday afternoon, 56,000 of those are still without power.
+As of Monday morning, 27,000 of those were still without power.

-For Illuminating Company customers in Ashtabula County or the Westlake area, power will be restored by 11 p.m. on Sunday.
+For Illuminating Company customers in Ashtabula County or the Westlake area, they were told power would be restored by 11 p.m. on Sunday.
 Remaining Illuminating Company customers will have power restored by Monday at 11 p.m.

-Those who are Ohio Edison customers in Alliance, Elyria, Lorain, Massillon, Medina, Sandusky and Vermillion will have power restored by Sunday at 11 p.m.
+Ohio Edison customers in Alliance, Elyria, Lorain, Massillon, Medina, Sandusky, and Vermilion were told they would have power restored by Sunday at 11 p.m.
 The remaining Ohio Edison areas will have power restored by Monday at 11 p.m.

 FirstEnergy said many customers will have power restored before the estimated time, depending on the damage in the area.